Rainyan/userscript-twitch-vod-accurate-timestamps/README.md

 ### Twitch API config

+The userscript needs access to the Twitch API to work properly.
+Follow the instructions below to generate your own *"Client ID"* and *"Client Secret"* values for this purpose.

 1) **Register a [new Twitch app here](https://dev.twitch.tv/console/apps/create)**

 Note that your app name will have to be unique, and it cannot contain the word "Twitch".